The Sagrada Familia is an exceptional place of worship, as much for its beginnings and foundation as for its ambition.

 2010 was a milestone in the history of the Sagrada Familia: the temple was consecrated as a place of worship by His Holiness Pope Benedict XVI.

 The 19th of March 2017 was the 135th anniversary of the laying of the cornerstone of the Temple.
 Currently, 70% of the Basilica is finished and we are working on building the six central towers.

 In 2017, construction kept up a good pace on the towers of the evangelists and the Virgin Mary, which began in December 2016, with post-tensioned stone panels pre-assembled in the Galera workshop.
 The towers follow the architectural model of the sacristy, which Gaudí left a plaster model of.

 Tower of the Virgin Mary

 It is located over the apse and stands 138 metres tall, surrounding the large hyperboloid that lights the altar, drawing sunlight from outside into the presbytery.
 The inside of the tower will be an empty monumental space full of light.

 From the street, it is clear how this tower is progressing, as it is being built without exterior scaffolding.
 You can see the parabolic stone sections, with arrises at the corners in blueish granite evoking the mantle of the Virgin Mary.
 At the base of the tower, next to the text of the Ave Maria, there are relief representations of flowers associated with the Virgin, designed by the Temple sculpture workshop and carved in the stonemasons’ workshop under the supervision of Etsuro Sotoo.

 Towers of the evangelists

 Tower of Jesus Christ

 It will be the tallest, at 172.5 metres.
 The shell is made up of twelve paraboloids (like the dome of the sacristy) of triangular windows, with svelte porphyry arrises at the corners, representing the blood of Jesus Christ.
-Inside, a first space, 60 metres up, will have a stone spiral staircase with a glass enclosed lift at the centre.
+Inside, 85 metres from the temple, visitors will enter a first space, 60 metres up, with a stone spiral staircase with a glass enclosed lift at the centre.
 The tower will start to grow from here and have twelve levels.

 Currently, work is also under way on the final project for the pinnacles of the six central towers.